 Knowing how many defects are found during QA may not be enough information.
 Knowing exactly where these issues lie within the codebase can help developers resolve the issues instead of applying quick fixes.
 Identifying these bug hotspots can bring insight to issues outside of development, such as problematic requirement gathering, development process bottlenecks and not enough resources.

 Script Maintenance Time

-Your automation team will always strive to create test scripts and use cases according to previously established goals.
-However, despite every attempt to identify the elements, create data, and document and verify scripts ongoing maintenance is required during your build.
-A metric that measures the time spent on this maintenance provides insight into the overall value of test automation for your project.
+Your automation team always strives to create test scripts and use cases according to previously established goals.
+Yet ongoing maintenance is required during your build, despite every attempt to identify the elements, create data and verify scripts.
+This metric measures the time spent on this maintenance process so that you have insight into the overall value of test automation for your project.

 Breakeven in Automation

 This KPI measures the effectiveness and ROI for running test automation.
 Ideally, the amount of manual efforts saved should exceed your automation effort by 30-50% in order to realize a positive return on investment.
 Because of this, managers can make informed decisions on whether or not to continue with automated testing.
 Tracking this metric is the best way to evaluate whether or not this approach provides the best ROI for your QA process.